Hanworth: History

 During Edward the Confessor’s time, Hanworth was a sparsely populated manor and parish held by Ulf, a "huscarl" of the King.
 Huscarls were the bodyguards of Scandinavian Kings and were often the only professional soldiers in the Kingdom.
 The majority of huscarls in the kingdom were killed at Hastings in 1066, and William the Conqueror granted Hanworth to Robert under Roger de Montgomery, the Earl of Arundel and Shrewsbury.
 After his death, his second son held the land until his death in the Mowbray conspiracy of 1098, after which it passed to his eldest son, Robert de Bellesme, who also rebelled against the Crown in 1102 with the result that the lands were confiscated.

 Towards the end of the 14th century, the manor was occupied by Sir Nicholas Brembre, who was Mayor of London in 1377 and 1378.
 Sir Nicholas was hanged at Tyburn in 1387, having been accused of treason.

-In 1512 Hanworth came to the Crown, and Henry VIII, who enjoyed hunting on the heath surrounding the village, gave the manor to Anne Boleyn for life.
+In 1512, Hanworth came to the Crown, and Henry VIII, who enjoyed hunting on the heath surrounding the village, gave the manor to Anne Boleyn for life.
 After her execution, the manor returned to the King who held it until his death in 1547 but passing to Katherine Parr, who lived in the house with her stepdaughter Princess Elizabeth.
 When the princess became Queen, she stayed at Hanworth Manor several times, often hunting on the heath.

+In June 1544, when her sister Anne Parr had a baby, Queen Katherine Parr offered her sister the use of her own manor at Hanworth for the childbirth.
+The Queen frequently dispatched messengers to Hanworth to check on her sister's well-being and arranged for a sisable group from her household to attend the baby's christening.
+By July, there were still exchanges of messages between the Queen in London and her sister at Hanworth.
+Shortly thereafter, Anne made the short journey to the Hertfords' new residence, Syon House, to visit Anne Stanhope, Countess of Hertford, and her newborn.

-In 1784 General Sir William Roy, the military draughtsman, supervised the Principal Triangulation of Great Britain project.
+In 1784, General Sir William Roy, the military draughtsman, supervised the Principal Triangulation of Great Britain project.
 That measured a base line from King's Arbour, across Hounslow Heath passing through Hanworth Park, to Hampton Poor House.
 This measurement, which earned the General the Copley medal of the Royal Society, was the origin of all subsequent surveys of the United Kingdom, and still forms the basis of the Ordnance Survey maps today.